 Biological Wastewater Treatment – DAS Offers Tailor-Made Systems for the Treatment of Industrial and Sanitary Wastewaters

 Every industrial enterprise is always on a look out for optimal wastewater treatment solutions.
 However, the demands on biological wastewater treatment are unique to each individual project.
-DAS Environmental Expert systems are designed to adapt to the needs of each individual customer, whether we install a single biological purification stage, construct an entire treatment plant or equip an entire manufacturing facility with wastewater technology.
+DAS Environmental Experts systems are designed to adapt to the needs of each individual customer, whether we install a single biological purification stage, construct an entire treatment plant or equip an entire manufacturing facility with wastewater technology.

 Individual Solutions for Biological Wastewater Treatment